omercankoc/swift-handbook/Sources/StructAndClass.md

 # Structures and Classes
 Can be used in both:
-- Storage or computed properties, functions and clousures.
+- Storage or computed properties, functions and clousures,
-- Initialization and Deinitialization.
+- Initialization,
-- Inheritance and Protocols.
+- Extensions,
-- Extensions.
+- Inheritance and Protocols (adopts or inherits).

 But Classes have additional capabilities that Structures don’t have:
 - Classes can pass on their properties and functions with the help of inheritance.